 Modelling Excellence: The observation and modelling of excellent people in their chosen field gave NLP all the techniques, processes and strategies that make it so powerful.

 Virginia Satir was one of the first and most important people that John and Richard modelled.

 But the method of observation used by the creators of NLP was in no way ordinary.

-Modeling Excellence – Dr. John Grinder’s Definition Of NLP
+Modelling Excellence – Dr. John Grinder’s Definition Of NLP

 And not only did they make amazing discoveries in their observations, but they’ve also helped millions to advance in their fields by using this Modeling Excellence technique.

-A technique you can easily learn in our NLP Training Online.
+This is a technique you can easily learn in our NLP Training Online.

 The First Step

-The first step to Modeling Excellence is to find some amazing person who is excellent at what they do, and then use what you’ve learned through your NLP Training to Model them to perfection.
+The first step to Modeling Excellence is to find some amazing person who is excellent at what they do and then use what you’ve learned through your NLP Training to Model them to perfection.

-And who better to use in Modeling Excellence for coaching than Virginia Satir.
+And who better to use in Modeling Excellence for coaching than Virginia Satir?
 She was definitely one of those amazing people with abilities that stumped most ordinary observers.